Posted by Drew Melendy on Aug 12, 2019 3:04:51 PM

 Customers buy from people they know and trust.
 It was true before the internet, and it remains true now.
 Going digital doesn’t mean you need to lose the human connection.

 Add an About page that tells your story and mission, provide excellent customer service, and frequently connect with customers through social media, where you can have a two way dialogue.
+(Facebook Live sales are a tried and true method for this!)

 If you want to not only survive but excel at eCommerce, you will need to market everywhere, put in the work, and cultivate customer relationships.
 These three lessons are the core of every online business.
 As such, you will continuously need to work on them wherever your business may take you.